-DSL: Polymeric diphenylmethane diisocyanate (MDI) and soybean oil and zinc borate are on the Canada DSL.
+DSL: Formaldehyde, polymeric diphenylmethane diisocyanate and paraffin wax are on the DSL.

 OSHA: Wood products are not hazardous under the criteria of the federal OSHA Hazard Communication Standard 29 CFR 1910.1200.
-However, wood dust generated by sawing, sanding or machining this product may be hazardous.
+However, wood and resin dust generated by sawing, sanding or machining this product may be hazardous.
+Workplace exposure to formaldehyde is specifically regulated under 29 CFR 1910.1048.